Big project in mind?

 Our starting fee for consulting is $300.
 This covers two to three hours of email, phone, or in-person conversation; you will get the best value from this time if you use our site planning page to clarify your project in advance.

-Additional time can be billed hourly ($150/hour), daily ($500/day, approximately 10 man-hours), as time-and-materials, or in some cases as a weekly or project bid.
+Additional time can be billed hourly ($120/hour), daily ($500/day, approximately 10 man-hours, or reduced rates for partial days), as time-and-materials, or in some cases as a weekly or project bid.
+On-site work-parties usually run $600 to $1200 plus travel (design consultation plus one to two-and-a-half days on site).
+We may adjust these rates for long-term contracts, repeat clients, or at our discretion.

-We also recommend some background reading before hiring us, to save you time and expense in repeating publicly-available information.
-Search for similar projects, and our advice, on the Wood Burning Stoves forum at www.Permies.com/forums.
+We recommend some free background reading before hiring us, to make the most of your budget.
+Search for free public advice on the Energy / Rocket Stoves forum at www.Permies.com/forums.
 Use our site planning questions to clarify your general information and intentions, so we can quickly get up to speed on your project.

 Please call us or email to discuss your needs.
 We are happy to provide an estimate tailored to your situation.